The 17th of June next year marks the 50th anniversary of the day on which US president Richard Nixon declared the war on drugs.

 The backlash Shoebridge was referring to involved the response that prehistoric Liberal and National politicians had to Berejiklian’s original depenalisation approach that would have seen those caught with a personal amount of drugs initially warned, then twice fined, prior to any charges being laid.

 This was after the government-established Special Commission of Inquiry Into the Drug Ice recommended full decriminalisation, meaning no charges whatsoever.
-Veteran drug law reformist Dr Alex Wodak last week described depenalisation as a “very minimal” response to the inquiry.
+Veteran drug law reformer Dr Alex Wodak last week described depenalisation as a “very minimal” response to the inquiry.

 However, Shoebridge explained that NSW police has now forced a change to the original proposal so the scheme being debated today will involve an initial fine, followed by two more fines within the same 24 month period, with a fourth finding of personal possession resulting in charges being laid.